 During these trying times, the efforts taken by the State of Gujarat are truly commendable.
 From the implementation of the food basket and the Ann Brahma Yojana to implementing the lockdown measures to prevent the further spread of the pandemic.
 Despite these great steps, the huge diversity in population and demographics of the state, give rise to certain problems which remain unaddressed and certain issues which crop up which the policy-maker at the state level would not be privy to.
+For this reason, we believe it would be in the interest of the State, as well as the affected vulnerable groups, that collaboration with NGOs who have a solid understanding of field realities and have presence on the ground is necessary for effective policy-making as well as implementation of existing schemes.

-As local problems require local solutions and during times of pandemic it is difficult for the State to engage with all the stakeholders involved, we have concurrently made certain recommendations to tackle the problems identified on the ground.
 Based on extensive observations from the ground through our field volunteers and leaders, we have identified the following problems.
+Because local problems require local solutions and during times of pandemic it is difficult for the State to engage with all the stakeholders involved, we have concurrently made certain recommendations to tackle the problems identified on the ground.

-The Schedule V areas in Gujarat are peculiar in nature and being remote and populated by a population striving through property, face special challenges.
+The tribal areas are peculiar in nature and being remote and populated by a population striving through property, face special challenges.
 This lockdown has had an excruciating impact on them.
 We have divided the recommendations into general and specific recommendations.

-GENERAL SITUATION ON THE GROUND
+GENERAL SITUATION ON THE GROUND: